-An addiction rehabilitation program is a service that provides treatment and recovery services to someone who abuses or has become addicted to alcohol.
-Alcohol rehabilitation programs can be inpatient or outpatient and include treatment services that are adapted to the needs of each individual patient.
+An addiction rehabilitation program provides treatment and recovery services to someone who abuses or has become addicted to alcohol.
+Alcohol rehabilitation programs such as Sunflower Wellness Retreat include treatment services that are adapted to the needs of each individual patient.
 They provide detox services, psychological treatment, and counseling.
 Aftercare programs or referral to aftercare services round up alcohol rehabilitation treatment.

-There are several goals that alcohol rehabilitation programs aim to achieve.
-The main goals of alcohol rehabilitation are to:
+There are several goals that alcohol rehabilitation programs aim to achieve:

-One of the first and most important goals of alcohol rehabilitation is to end alcohol abuse.
-This goal will be achieved by making personal, interpersonal, and psychological changes in order to remain abstinent from alcohol use.
+- End alcohol abuse: This goal will be achieved by making many changes in order to remain abstinent from alcohol use.

-The next goal is to improve overall health.
-In addition to the benefits of sobriety, alcohol rehab programs also aim to reduce future health risks, which often present themselves when someone has been abusing alcohol for a significant period of time.
+- Improve overall health: Alcohol rehab programs also aim to reduce the future health risks that occur when someone has been abusing alcohol for a long period of time.

-Each person and addiction are unique.
-Thus each rehabilitation treatment process will be somewhat different.
-But, there are several general steps that each rehabilitation program includes.
-They include:
+Each person and addiction is unique.
+Therefore, each rehabilitation treatment process will be different.
+However, there are several general steps that each rehabilitation program includes:

-Upon entering any alcohol rehabilitation program, the staff at the facility usually assess your personal situation and create a program that is unique to you.
+Upon entering any alcohol rehabilitation program, the staff assess your personal situation and create a program that is unique to you.
 This will likely include a drug test, a psychological screening, and an assessment of both medical and personal circumstances.
-The aim here is to understand the extent of alcohol abuse and to create a program that will allow you to succeed.
+The goal here is to understand the extent of alcohol abuse.
+They want to create a program that will allow you to succeed.

 The alcohol detox process will begin 3-5 hours after the last drink, but will oftentimes not require anything more than medical supervision.
 In extreme cases, medication may be necessary.
 However, in most cases, medical staff will only need to monitor you to ensure safety as you clear alcohol from your system.
 Some rehab programs provide detox services in-house, while others will refer you to inpatient clinics.

-This is one of the most important phases of rehabilitation, as psychological treatments give you a base for future sobriety.
-This phase of alcohol rehabilitation helps you to analyze and assess your mental and emotional condition in order to make positive changes and prevent relapse.
+This is one of the most important phases of rehabilitation.
+Psychological treatments give you a base for future sobriety.
+This phase of alcohol rehabilitation helps you to analyze and assess your mental and emotional condition to make positive changes and prevent relapse.

-Currently, pharmacotherapy or medications for alcohol dependence are assessed on an individual basis and will be implemented along with psychosocial treatment.
-Medications to deter drinking, such as Antabuse (disulfiram), can be helpful.
+Currently, medications for alcohol dependence are assessed on an individual basis.
+Medications to deter drinking, such as Antabuse (disulfiram), can be helpful alongside treatment.
 Additionally, acamprosate and naltrexone have been used to help reduce cravings and acute alcohol withdrawal symptoms.
 While these medications can support sobriety, you should have a true desire to change beliefs, behaviors, and patterns for the medications to be most effective.

-Education is important during alcohol rehabilitation, as it aims to give you information about alcoholism and alcohol abuse.
-You will understand more about HOW alcohol affects the brain and central nervous system and WHY physical or psychological dependence occurs.
-Theories for addiction and alcoholism can help you make more rational choices to avoid alcohol in the future.
+Education is important during alcohol rehabilitation.
+It aims to give you information about alcoholism and alcohol abuse.
+You will understand more about HOW alcohol affects the brain and WHY the dependence occurs.
+Theories for addiction and alcoholism can help you make better choices to avoid alcohol in the future.

-This is the final step of alcohol rehabilitation, and support services aim to empower a former alcoholic to seek services outside of the treatment in order to maintain abstinence from alcohol.
+This is the final step in alcohol rehabilitation.
+Support services aim to help former alcoholics seek services outside of the treatment in order to stay sober.
 Rehab programs can connect you with halfway houses, social assistance, or medical help.
-A good alcohol rehab program will help you begin to create a network of supportive people to influence your life once you graduate from the treatment program.
+A good alcohol rehab program will help you begin to create a network of supportive people to help you in your new alcohol-free life.

 After alcohol rehabilitation, it is important to continue to seek help from your local community.
-The most important thing to consider after an alcohol rehabilitation program has an aftercare program.
-One that allows you to continue treatment and a safe environment to maintain sobriety.
+Aftercare programs allow you to continue treatment and a safe environment to maintain sobriety.

 Source: Addiction Blog